Diesel fuel: Carbon dioxide formation

 Carbon dioxide has a molar mass of 44 g/mol as it consists of 2 atoms of oxygen (16 g/mol) and 1 atom of carbon (12 g/mol).
 So 12 g of carbon yields 44 g of carbon dioxide.

-Diesel has a density of 838 g per liter.
+Diesel has a density of 838 g per litre.

-Putting everything together the mass of carbon dioxide that is produced by burning 1 liter of diesel fuel can be calculated as:
+Putting everything together the mass of carbon dioxide that is produced by burning 1 litre of diesel fuel can be calculated as: